hytechimaging/sammo-boat/README.md

 SAMMO-Boat is designed to work with a clean interface.
 We provide some QGIS customization files in the `profile` folder.

-The `admin` profile provides a full QGIS interface while the operator profile removes allmost all QGIS toolbar and menu.
+The `admin` profile provides a full QGIS interface while the operator profile removes almost all QGIS toolbar and menu.

 On Linux, you can use the following commandline :

 ```
---customizationfile path/to/QGISCUSTOMIZATION3_operator.ini --globalsettingsfile path/to/QGIS3_operator.ini
+qgis --customizationfile path/to/QGISCUSTOMIZATION3_operator.ini --globalsettingsfile path/to/QGIS3_operator.ini
 ```

 or add the following arguments in a shortcut configuration :